 At first scientists considered it a good thing—the oceans of the world absorbing between 25% to 30% of the carbon dioxide produced by our consumption of coal, oil, and natural gas, thus mitigating the various consequences of climate change.
 Instead of the atmosphere trapping 100% of the released carbon dioxide, the world’s forests and Ocean absorbed more than half of it, and as a result, global warming, in particular, could proceed at a slower (if nonetheless inexorable) pace.

-But as scientists analyzed more and more data, they realized that decades of carbon-dioxide absorption was actually “changing the chemistry of the seawater, a process called Ocean Acidification,” a process linked to climate change and posing a danger as potentially calamitous as global warming.
+But as they analyzed more and more data, scientists realized that decades of carbon-dioxide absorption was actually “changing the chemistry of the seawater, [in] a process called Ocean Acidification,” a chemical reaction linked to climate change and posing a danger as potentially calamitous as global warming.

 To appreciate the ramifications of ocean acidification, it’s important to consider that: